-At management level, Liquidity risk is monitored and overseen by the Management Board which meets at least quarterly.
+At management level, Liquidity risk is monitored and overseen by the Management Board which meets at least monthly.
 The Management Board monitors liquidity against key risk indicators defined in the risk appetite statement.
-A liquidity plan is being approved by the Management Board to determine the long-term payment schedule to provide a comfortable cash position to cover projected cash in-and outflows.
+During 2023, a liquidity plan was approved by the Management Board to determine the long-term payment schedule to provide a comfortable cash position to cover projected cash in-and outflows.